maubuz/2W6-Notes/docs/wk7/wk7_1_cascade.md

-2. Overwrite every css rule at least once.
+2. Use the Cascade and create new css rules in order to overwrite (chage the styling) every rule at least once.
+You can add but you cannot modify the current code.

 <br>